 Discover how to find the right social media influencers for your brand here.

-Content marketing is both an important digital marketing channel in its own right, and one that supports many of the other channels on this list.
+Content marketing is both an important digital marketing channel in its own right, and one that supports every other channel on this list.
 When you consistently create high-quality content that’s relevant to your audience, it gives you the chance to target more keywords in SEO and keeps your website fresh, which Google likes.
-It also gives other websites more reasons to link to you, which is a key ranking factor for the search engines.
+It also gives other websites more reasons to link to you, which is a key ranking factor for crawlers or indexers.

-In addition, every piece of useful content that your audience will want to click on is something you can promote on social media and in your ads.
+In addition, every piece of helpful content that your audience will want to click on is something you can promote on social media and in your ads.
 If the only thing you have to promote on these channels is your products, then you’re hoping someone will convert the first time they hear about you.
-For B2B companies, that’s unrealistic.
-Buying cycles often take months or even years and involve multiple people.
-You should assume most people won’t be ready to buy the first time they learn about your brand.

-Public relations is another powerful digital marketing channel and one that often gets less attention than the others on the list.
+Public relations is another powerful digital marketing channel and often gets less attention than the others on this list.
 A good PR strategy will earn you mentions in publications your audience is reading, which both increases brand awareness and can result in authoritative links that boost your SEO.

 Modern PR also includes pitching guest posts and thought leadership articles on relevant websites around the web.
 By writing on topics your audience cares about in high-profile industry publications, you build trust in the voices that represent your brand, even if the content isn’t directly about your products.

-With more than 1.8 billion users, YouTube is one of the most popular websites on the internet, which goes to show just how much people like watching videos.
+With more than 2.5 billion users, YouTube is one of the most popular websites on the internet, which goes to show just how much people like watching videos.
 Sure, some of that is cat videos, but consumers also partake in brand videos.
-Over one third of consumers said they prefer video to other types of brand content, and 53 percent have said they’re more likely to engage with a brand after viewing a video.
+Over one-third of consumers said they prefer video to other types of brand content, and 53 percent have said they’re more likely to engage with a brand after viewing a video.

-Video marketing overlaps with content marketing.
+Video marketing is an extension of content marketing.
 It can be a useful form of content for providing helpful information and answers to common questions your customers have, and can be promoted on social media and in ads just like written content.